Pros

 Forget everything you think you know about what makes a good flyball dog.
 Speed matters, obviously.
 But the best flyball teams aren't built from four fast dogs.
 They're built from three fast dogs and one clever tactical choice.

 That's where Cocker Spaniels come in.
 They're height dogs, and good ones are worth their weight in gold.
 Under BFA rules, jump height is set by the smallest dog on the team.
 Stick a quick Cocker in your lineup and those hurdles drop from 12 inches to 9 or 10.
+So when someone asks how high a Cocker Spaniel can jump in flyball, the practical answer is usually around 9 to 10 inches for competition hurdles, with the exact height depending on the dog's measurement under the rules.
 Every dog on your team clears lower jumps and posts faster times.
 Teams actively recruit height dogs.
 Good ones are hard to find.

 A quick note on terminology: in UK flyball, "Cocker Spaniel" almost always means English Cocker Spaniel, specifically working lines.
 American Cockers are rare in British competition.
 Working-bred English Cockers are the ones you'll see tearing down the lane at tournaments.